 My sister Gloria is on the Museum Board in Dexter, Iowa.
-Rod Stanley made a large display there for the Wilson family, since all seven siblings grew up in Dexter.
+The museum has a large display about the Wilson family, since all seven siblings grew up in Dexter.

 In 1939, their father became a tenant farmer at Minburn, Iowa, pulling the family out of the scarcity years of the Great Depression.
 But WWII pulled all five brothers into the military.
 Only two came home.
 The display in the Dexter Museum reflects their service and great loss.

-The summer after our mother died, I helped man the museum each when it was Gloria’s turn to host visitors.
-We enjoyed having car clubs stop by.
-After listening to my talk about the Wilson family, one man invited me outside to look at a car he’d restored and had painted.
+I sometimes helped man the museum.
+After listening to my talk about the Wilson family, one man invited me outside to look at a car he’d restored.
 He backed it up to the museum.